eragonruan/text-detection-ctpn/README.md

 ***

 # demo
-- to run the demo, you have to build nms implement in cython first
+- to run the demo, you have to build nms implement in cython or cuda first
+- you can change USE_GPU_NMS in ctpn/text.yml to decide whether to use gpu nms or cython nms
 ```shell
 cd lib/utils
 chmod +x make.sh
 ./make.sh
 ```
-- I upload two model， model_final for tensorflow1.1 and model_final_tf13 for tensorflow1.3. remerber to modify the model name in ctpn/demo.py according to your environment.
 - then put your images in data/demo, the results will be saved in data/results, and run demo in the root
 ```shell
 python ./ctpn/demo.py